 Note: Dependent variable is share NSDAP votes.
-Col. 1: Estimates of equation (1) with quintiles of distance to march (1 quintile = closest to march) as exposure measure.
-The fifth quintile is the omitted reference category.
-Col. 2: Estimates of equation (5) with quintiles of indirect exposure (1 quintile = highest indirect exposure to march) as exposure measure.
-The fifth quintile is the omitted reference category.
-Col. 3: Estimates of equation (5) with both, quintiles of distance to march and quintiles of indirect exposure as exposure measures.
+Col. 1: Estimates of equation (1) with quartiles of distance to march (1 quartile = closest to march) as exposure measure.
+The fourth quartile is the omitted reference category.
+Col. 2: Estimates of equation (5) with quartiles of indirect exposure (1 quartile = highest indirect exposure to march) as exposure measure.
+The fourth quartile is the omitted reference category.
+Col. 3: Estimates of equation (5) with both, quartiles of distance to march and quartiles of indirect exposure as exposure measures.
 In all specifications we control for polling station and election fixed effects as well as for street and demographic characteristics interacted with election fixed effects.
+We use the main panel of 1932 and 1933 elections.
 Standard errors clustered at polling station level in brackets.